Plumsail/forms-docs/source/javascript/manager.rst

     *   -   **spBeforeRender()**
         -   Occurs before mounting the vue-component to DOM.

-            **vue** passed as an argument to the function is a Vue instance of the form.
+            **сtx** passed as an argument to the function is a SharePoint form context.

-            It is also available from fd variable this way: *fd._vue*

             **Asynchronous event!**  Can return a Promise and the corresponding operation will not continue until the promise is resolved.